About USB live sticks

 Welcome screen

-A welcome screen is supposed to appear when the USB thumbdrive controls the boot.
+A welcome screen is suposed to appear when the USB thumbdrive controls the boot.
 If one makes nothing, after a few seconds the first option is taken in account for the startup.
 Before that, on can select an option with the arrow keys (up and down).

 Screenshot during the hardware setup